Moondust

 Early on in my programming journey, syntax highlighting aided my understanding the coding.
 However, as I gained more experience, I found myself relying less on it.
 Eventually, I realized that the abundance of colors was very straining on my eyes and made it difficult to focus and concentrate.

 Moondust is crafted to reduce eye strain, allowing to focus on code.
 It challenges the conventional approach of highlighting keywords and typical structures.
 Instead of drawing excessive attention to them, this theme brings business logic to the forefront.
-Avoiding a vibrant color palette further helps maintain the focus.

-For a more in-depth discussion on the issues associated with the current approach to syntax highlighting, recommend reading the articles A case against syntax highlighting and Syntax highlighting is a waste of an information channel.
+For a more in-depth discussion on the issues associated with the conventional approach to syntax highlighting, recommend reading the articles A case against syntax highlighting and Syntax highlighting is a waste of an information channel.

 In the initial phase, Moondust was primarily a modification of the GitHub Theme.
 I owe a great deal of gratitude to the Primer team for their work.